mirfieldchurch/mirfieldchurch.github.io/_sermons/2019-08-18-Evening-Sermon.md

 ---
-title: Complete in Christ - Living in Christ
+title: Complete in Christ-Living in Christ
 testament: New
 pastor: Dave Puttick
 book: Colossians 3:15-4:1